huseyinozyilmaz/huseyinozyilmaz.github.io/_posts/2016-03-25-how-to-upgrade-mongodb-on-mac-os-x.md

 categories: posts
 ---

-If you are using MongoDB version 3 and you would like to upgrate it to version 3.2 then :Steps to show how to install MongoDB on Mac OS X.
+If you are using MongoDB version 3.0.x and you would like to upgrate it to version 3.2 then:

 {% highlight bash %}
 brew update